-i.
 Local governments funding the LIP through intergovernmental transfers (IGTs) have a vested interest in ensuring that their localities benefit from the funding they provide for the program.
 The funding mechanism is an important component of the LIP, just as the State's funding of the Medicaid program is a primary determinant of how the State operates its Title XIX program.
 Florida has a vested interest in using its State share, coupled with Federal matching dollars, to benefit the citizens of Florida.
 CMS does not require Florida to assist with the funding of any other State Medicaid program, but allows Florida to use its State share specifically for the benefit of its citizens.
 The State has adopted a similar philosophy for how local funds are considered within the LIP.
-Although the State is not promoting a predetermined benefit for the local governments providing funding, the State does recognize that it is inappropriate to require a local government to assist with the funding of a benefit for providers outside that local government's area without consideration of the benefits received by providers within its political subdivision.
-The State believes it is sound public policy to provide each local government the assurance that its providers will not receive less from LIP than if the local government provided direct financial assistance to its providers.
+Although the State is not promoting a predetermined benefit for the local governments providing funding, the State does recognize that it is inappropriate to require a local government to assist with the funding of a benefit for providers outside of that local government's area without consideration of the benefits received by providers within its political subdivision.
+The State believes that it is sound public policy to provide each local government the assurance that its providers will not receive less from LIP than if the local government provided direct financial assistance to its providers.

 - ii.
 An evaluation of services typically covered within a coverage model generally results in a broad array of services that vary in cost per unit and the financial risk for the insured related to the use of such services.
 An individual may be able to afford a dental visit or a single pharmaceutical, but would incur significant financial risk if a lengthy or acute hospital stay was required.
 Therefore, consistent with the prioritization of covered services in Medicare Part A and the general insurance market, the State recognizes a priority of services subject to coverage from the LIP.
 Just as Medicare and commercial coverage attempt to cover hospital services first, the LIP recognizes that the uninsured must have their hospital risk addressed first.
 Subsequent to addressing the hospital risk, the LIP can then address subsequent services such as physician services, clinic services, drugs or limited benefit packages as they present lower risks than critical hospital services. - iii.
 Barring sufficient funding for a methodology that allows adequate coverage of needed services for Florida's uninsured, the State has adopted a basic distribution methodology similar to CMS' methodology of providing a predetermined pool to fund the uninsured, underinsured, and Medicaid shortfalls.
-In accordance with STC 101 of the original demonstration waiver, "Providers with access to the LIP and services funded from the LIP shall be known as the provider access system[s] (PAS)".
-A more detailed definition of a PAS is as follows:
+In accordance with STC 71(a), "Funds from the LIP may be used for health care costs (medical care costs or premiums) that would be within the definition of medical assistance in Section 1905(a) of the Act (see Appendix B).